-In general, direct use means those commodities consumed or services used which are an integral and essential component in the activities cited in the exemption.
+In general, direct use means those commodities consumed or services used which are integral and essential components in the activities cited in the exemption.
 Commodities or services which are merely incidental or convenient to the listed activities are not exempt.

 For manufacturers, the exemption covers three separate categories of goods: raw materials, such as steel and heavy metals; capital equipment and machinery used in the manufacturing process, and consumable supplies and processing materials incorporated into the final manufactured product.
-The manufacturing industry generally consumes raw materials and intermediary goods in the production of other intermediary goods or final goods for the wholesale market or for transfer to
+The manufacturing industry generally consumes raw materials and intermediary goods in the production of other intermediary goods or final goods for the wholesale market or for transfer to other industrial users.
+The final goods are ultimately taxable to the final consumer unless subject to another exemption.